fifersheep/android-edinburgh-wolves/README.md

 # Edinburgh Wolves app for Android

-The unofficial Android app for the British American Football Assosiation National League team, the _Edinburgh Wolves_!
+An unofficial Android app for the British American Football Association National League team, the _Edinburgh Wolves_!

-## Currently under development

-Current Features:
+## Current Features:

-- Displays the opponent and score for the most recent match
+- Displays the most recent opponent and score
-- Displays current Division 2 standings
+- Displays current table standings